 Many molecules exist in forms that are essentially identical, apart from being exact mirror images of one another.
 It is common for these so-called chiral molecules to exist in just one form in biological systems, although scientists still don’t fully understand why.
 For example, although both forms of amino acid molecules — the building blocks of life itself — can be made in the laboratory, in nature they only occur in the left-handed form.

 The chirality of these biomolecules also strongly affects the way in which they interact with other molecules, for instance with chiral drugs.
 Presently, more than 50 percent of all drugs produced are active in only one of their two-handed forms.

 The chemistry of life

 Dr. Ivan Powis, Professor of Chemical Physics in the University’s School of Chemistry, who led the research, said: “It’s similar with things like sugars and for much bigger macromolecules such as DNA.
 People will be familiar with the double helix but may not realize that, apart from some very rare cases, it always spirals in the same direction.

 “The chemistry of life is selective to chirality.
 It’s like having one glove from a pair that will only fit on the corresponding hand.
-Similarly, it is hard to shake with your right-hand someone else’s left hand — it’s the same with molecules interacting.
+Similarly, it is hard to shake someone else’s left hand with your right hand — it’s the same with molecules interacting.
 If you have a left-handed molecule it will have a preference for whether it interacts with a left- or right-handed molecule.”